Javascript

 March 25th, 2015 | By José Magalhães | 3 min read

-Since React v0.12 there’s a new yet undocumented feature that gives new possibilities on how to communicate between components, we’re talking about contexts.
-The feature is still undergoing changes, but it’s already being used in a lot of projects.
+Since React v0.12, there has been a new yet undocumented feature that opens up new possibilities for communicating between components.
+We are talking about contexts in the React.js library for web and native user interfaces.
+This novelty is still changing, but it’s already being used in projects.

-In brief, a context is an object that is implicitly passed from a component to its children, so by using contexts you don’t have to explicitly pass around a whole bunch of props to pass some contextual data.
-This was one of the not so elegant parts of React that went away when contexts were introduced.
+In brief, a context is an object implicitly passed from a component to its children.
+So, by using contexts, you don’t have to explicitly pass around a whole bunch of props to pass some contextual data.
+This was one of the not-so-elegant parts of React that went away when contexts were introduced.

-Apart from the missing official documentation, as of the time of this writing, it’s very difficult to find accurate literature that sheds some light on how React contexts really work.
+Apart from the missing official documentation, it is a challenge to find accurate literature that sheds some light on how React contexts work.
 We spent some time understanding its inner workings and using it here at JScrambler, so we thought to contribute with this blog post.

-In this article, we’ll show you how to code a toggle that changes the context of the parent and a panel that changes its content given a different context.
+We will show how to code a toggle that changes the context of the parent and a panel that changes its content given a different context.

 Parent Component